 You will first have to crush the Vitamin C tablet in a folded sheet of paper using a small iron ring as the hammer, making a fairly fine powder.
-Further grind the crushed tablet using the pointed end of a centrifuge tube as a
+Further

 Place all waste solutions/ precipitates into the proper waste container.